LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 to defend a key location until the first wave of attackers is broken.
 The large game arena calls for strategic thinking, including resource management, area denial and unavoidable temporary retreats to other levels.
-Thus, the crawl adventure is the most replayable one, but even the small scenarios can be refreshed by striving to beat a high score and then ramping up the difficulty settings.
+Thus, the crawl scenario is the most replayable adventure, but even the small ones can be refreshed by striving to beat a high score and then ramping up the difficulty settings.